electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/paint/_index.md

 ![Audi Q4 ](paint_typhoongrey_2.jpg "Audi Q4 50 e-tron quattro in typhoon grey metallic with black optics and contrast color")

+ The below footage shows dynamic driving scenes of the Audi Q4 e-tron in the colour Typhoon grey on the streets of Lübeck.

+{{< youtube H6yfrwDQ95Q >}}

 ### Florett Silver

 Color code **L5**